gerritschoe/2DSingleObjectLocalization/README.md

 ![alt text](https://github.com/gerritschoe/2DSingleObjectLocalization/blob/master/data/7.png "Input") -> ![alt text](https://github.com/gerritschoe/2DSingleObjectLocalization/blob/master/test_output/7.png "Prediction")

 We are using PIL (Python Imaging Library) to generate and modify the images and TensorFlow to construct and train the neural network.

+## Usuage:

+There are 2 independent functionalities:

+1. Generating labeled data in the form of images containing a single ellipse.
+For this, run the file **generateData.py**

+2. Train a CNN on this data.
+For this, run **trainCNN_tf.py**

-After training, the weights of the neural network are saved on the machine.
+After a defined number of training steps, an evaluation with unseen test data follows.
+The predictions for the test data are visualized and saved to the _test_output/_ folder.
+The weights of the neural network are also saved to a defined folder and used as initialization for the next training, if available.

 This project is currently in progress and changes are expected.

+Author: Gerrit Schoettler
 Contact: gerrit.schoettler[at]tuhh.de